4.1.1 General Provisions

 - If the faculty member elects to appeal the Dean's recommended merit rating, the faculty member must notify the Dean in writing within ten (10) work days of the date on the memorandum.
 This appeal will be referred to a College merit rating appeals committee for review as outlined below.
 Merit rating recommendations that are not appealed will be forwarded to the Provost;

-- The Appeals Committee will be comprised of faculty and/or administrators, as determined by College or School procedures approved by the Provost;
+- The Appeals Committee will comprise of faculty and/or administrators, as determined by College or School procedures approved by the Provost;

 - The Appeals Committee will review the documentation and the merit rating recommendations of the Department Chair, the Dean, and any department faculty committee.
 The faculty member, Chair, and/or Dean may address the Appeals Committee.
 After deliberation, the Appeals Committee will formulate a recommendation.
 This recommendation will be sent to the Dean.
 The Dean will notify the faculty member of the recommendation of the Appeals Committee;